Willoughby (Langley) — A Buyer’s Guide

 When does the Surrey-Langley SkyTrain extension open?

-Walnut Grove sits north of Highway 1 with detached/townhouse inventory built 1980s–early 2000s on larger lots; Willoughby sits south of Highway 1 with denser post-2010 construction.
-Walnut Grove offers the established-school, larger-lot, mature-tree premium (Walnut Grove Secondary + James Kennedy / Alex Hope Elementary); Willoughby offers the new-construction-townhouse-with-future-SkyTrain premium (R.E.
-Mountain Secondary IB + Yorkson Creek Middle + Willowbrook station radius).
-Different math, different families, different decisions.
+Walnut Grove sits north of Highway 1 with detached and townhouse inventory built 1980s–early 2000s on larger lots; Willoughby sits south of Highway 1 with denser post-2010 construction.
+Walnut Grove offers established schools (Walnut Grove Secondary, James Kennedy and Alex Hope Elementary), larger lots, and mature trees.
+Willoughby offers newer construction, the R.E.
+Mountain IB program, Yorkson Creek Middle, and Willowbrook station radius.
+Two different trade-offs for two different households.

 What to read next

-- · Willoughby area page — the snapshot companion to this pillar
+- · Willoughby area page — the snapshot companion to this guide

-- · Walnut Grove pillar — the established-school, larger-lot alternative north of Highway 1
+- · Walnut Grove — the established-school, larger-lot alternative north of Highway 1

-- · Fort Langley pillar — the heritage-village character alternative
+- · Fort Langley — the heritage-village character alternative

-- · Brookswood-Fernridge pillar — the redevelopment-optionality alternative south of Highway 10
+- · Brookswood-Fernridge — the redevelopment-optionality alternative south of Highway 10

-- · Langley City Centre pillar — the urban-condo + future-SkyTrain-terminal alternative across the 196 Street boundary
+- · Langley City Centre — the urban-condo and future-SkyTrain-terminal alternative across the 196 Street boundary

 - · BC Transit-Oriented Development Areas — the provincial framework around the 800-metre TOD radius